HaithamMubarak/BindJS/README.md

 </p>

 <p>
-	In above example you can see that there is some dom elements with bindjs markups. <i>BindJS.context('app')</i> created new context by binding path 'app'.
-From html code above, you see that dom element with bindid 'app' has some descendants elements with bindjs-id, by this context 'app' will have the control for all descendants doms (name and version) so we have contexts: app, app.name and app.version.
+	In above example you can see that there is some dom elements with bindjs markups. <b>BindJS.context('app')</b> creates new context for binding path 'app' (or dom element selector '[bindjs-id="app"]').
+From html code above, you see that dom element with bindid 'app' has some descendants elements with bindjs-id, by this context 'app' will have the control for all descendants doms (name and version) so we have contexts:
+	<b>app</b>, <b>app.name</b> and <b>app.version</b>.
 </p>

 <ul>
 	<li>
-		app is the parent context for app.name & app.value.
-For any context have sub contexts, the data from sub contexts will be serialized as json (also it accepts json string data).
+		<b>app</b> is the parent context for app.name & app.value.
+For any context have sub contexts, the data from sub contexts will
+		be serialized as json (also it accepts json string data).
 	</li>
 	<li>
-		Data for app.name or app.version will be some dom property/attribute for the bound element (by default it is 'innerText' for non-input elements and 'value' for input elements).
+		Data for <b>app.name</b> or <b>app.version</b> will be some dom property/attribute for the bound element (by default it is 'this.innerText' for non-input elements and 'this.value' for input elements).
 This is also applied for any single element context.
 	</li>
 	<li>
-		The value for any single context (with no sub contexts) can be changed to some dom element property or attribute by using <i>bindjs-value</i> markup. (will be described later)
+		The value for any single context (with no sub contexts) can be changed to some dom element property or attribute by using <b>bindjs-value</b> markup. (will be described later)
 	</li>
 </ul>